nevinmathew/ToDo-List/README.md

 Use the API endpoints to create, retrieve, update, and delete ToDo tasks.

 ## Configuration
 The application uses Spring Boot and Spring Caching for performance optimization.
-It also utilizes Jasypt for encryption.
-License
-This project is licensed under the Mozilla Public License (MPL).
-See the LICENSE file for details.

 ### Asynchronous Processing
 Asynchronous processing is employed in this application to enhance responsiveness and performance.
 Key components related to asynchronous processing include: